Do you have problems with your Oppo Pad?

 But if you play games, the game will use the processor's resources heavily, and the processor will also heat up.
 Battery and processor both heating up at the same time can be dangerous.

-Charge your tablet in a Cool Environment.
+Charge your phone in a Cool Environment.

 If the above tips didn't help, your charging port might have been damaged.
 Visit the nearest authorized service center to get your diagnosed and fixed.